giorgia-nadizar/slides/VuAmsterdam/index.md

 .center[.w75p[![SNN](images/results-b.png)]]

-- Having a state increases performance (RNNs win!)
+- Having a state can increase performance (see RNNs)
+- But homeostasis is the real key for SNNs!
-- But SNNs lead to more natural behaviors → less prone to reality gap
+- Also SNNs lead to more natural behaviors → less prone to reality gap

 ---
 class: middle, center